-You are more likely experiencing hormonal dysregulation you need to shift back into the natural rhythm for better health and better sleep.
+You are more likely to experience hormonal dysregulation you need to shift back into the natural rhythm for better health and better sleep.

 There are steps you can take to reset circadian rhythm.

 - Try to wake with the sun.
 Keep window blinds open so you can see the sunrise or if street lights shine in you can get a sleep/rise alarm clock that mimics the sunrise.